Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Abstract

 \section{Abstract}

 An $m=1$ lopsided asymmetry is common in disc galaxies.
-Here, we investigate the excitation of an $m=1$ lopsidedness in host galaxies during minor mergers (mass ratio 1:10) while choosing a set of minor merger models (with varying orbital configurations, morphology of the host galaxy) from the GalMer library of galaxy merger simulations.
-We show that a minor merger triggers a prominent $m=1$ lopsidedness in the stars of the host galaxy.
-The strength of the $m=1$ lopsidedness undergoes a transient amplification phase after each pericentre passage of the satellite, in concordance with past findings of excitation of an $m=1$ lopsidedness due to tidal encounters.
-However, once the merger happens, and the post-merger remnant readjusts itself, the lopsidedness fades away in short time-scale ($\sim 500-850 \Myr$).
-Furthermore, a delayed merger can drive a prolonged ($\sim 2 \Gyr$) lopsidedness in the host galaxy.
-We demonstrate that the $m=1$ lopsidedness rotates with a well-defined pattern speed.
-The measured pattern speed is much slower than the $m=2$ bar pattern speed, and is \textit{retrograde} with respect to the bar.
-This gives rise to a dynamical scenario where the Inner Linblad resonance (ILR) of the $m=1$ lopsidedness falls in between the corotation (CR) and the Outer Linblad resonance (OLR) of the $m=2$ bar mode.
-A kinematic lopsidedness also arises in the host galaxy, and the resulting temporal variation closely follows that of the density lopsidedness.
-The minor merger also triggers a \textit{transient} off-centred stellar disc-dark matter halo configuration due to the tidal encounter with the satellite.
+Here, we investigate the excitation of an $m=1$ lopsidedness in host galaxies during minor mergers while choosing a set of 1:10 merger models (with varying orbital configurations, morphology of the host galaxy) from the GalMer galaxy merger library.
+We show that a minor merger triggers a prominent $m=1$ lopsidedness in stars of the host galaxy.
+The strength of the $m=1$ lopsidedness undergoes a transient amplification phase after each pericenter passage of the satellite, in concordance with past findings of exciting an $m=1$ lopsidedness by tidal encounters.
+However, once the merger happens, and the post-merger remnant readjusts itself, the lopsidedness disappears in short time-scale ($\sim$ 500-850 $\Myr$).
+Furthermore, a delayed merger can drive a prolonged ($\sim$2 $\Gyr$) lopsidedness in the host galaxy.
+We demonstrate that the $m=1$ lopsidedness rotates with a well-defined pattern speed which is much slower than the $m=2$ bar pattern speed, and is retrograde with respect to the bar.
+This gives rise to a dynamical scenario where the Inner Lindblad resonance of the $m=1$ lopsidedness falls in between the corotation and the Outer Lindblad resonance of the $m=2$ bar mode.
+A kinematic lopsidedness also arises in the host galaxy; the resulting temporal variation closely follows that of the density lopsidedness.
+The minor merger also triggers a transient off-centred stellar disc-dark matter halo configuration due to the tidal encounter with the satellite.